SirWumpus/post4/README.md

 - - -
 ### FIND-NAME
 ( `caddr` `u` -- `xt` | 0 )
 Find the definition identified by the string `caddr` `u` in the current search order.
-Return its execution token `xt` if found, otherwise 0.
+Return its execution token `xt` if found, otherwise zero (0).

 - - -
 ### FLUSH